Alan7A/case-converter/README.md

 # Case converter

+> [!WARNING]
+> This project has been moved to [vicinaehq/extensions](https://github.com/vicinaehq/extensions/tree/main/extensions/case-converter).
+This repo is now archived and kept for reference only.

 Case converter is a [Vicinae](https://github.com/vicinaehq/vicinae) extension to quickly convert text to different formatting styles

 Included case transformations: